NeeEoo/Kade-Mod-Tool/CustomMods.md

 You can read the docs of the modcharts [here](https://github.com/KadeDev/Kade-Engine/blob/f20493cd84cbbca5c87e6621912085a130f89d50/docs/modchart.md)

-The only differences from the Kade Engine and the mod tool is that the sprites are loaded from a folder named `luasprites` that should be placed in the mod folder.
+Differences from the Kade Engine Modcharts:

+Sprites are loaded from a folder named `luasprites` that should be placed in the mod folder.

+New function called `kmt_runStoryBoardAction()`.
+Takes a string as an argument (Should not include the time).
+It runs the same commands as the storyboard

+## Storyboards

+Read the StoryBoards.txt file for info on how to use storyboards.

+## Dialogue

+IMPORTANT: The portrait enter animation name has been changed to `portrait enter`.

+The dialogue box image animation names are now named `appear` and `normal`

+Read the Dialogue.txt file for info on how to add dialogue.

 ## Tips